JCTGY/ft_ssl_md5/README.md

 ### Objective
 42 school project we will implements cryptographic toolkit library in C without using libary.

-Allow funtion'\n'open
+Allow funtion
+* open

-close
+* close

-read
+* read

-write
+* write

-malloc
+* malloc

-free
+* free

 ### Function cover
-md5
+* md5
-sha224
+* sha224
-sha256
+* sha256
-sha384
+* sha384
-sha512
+* sha512

 ### Flag cover
--p, echo STDIN to STDOUT and append the checksum to STDOUT -q, quiet mode
+* -p, echo STDIN to STDOUT and append the checksum to STDOUT
+* -q, quiet mode
--r, reverse the format of the output.
+* -r, reverse the format of the output.
--s, print the sum of the given string
+* -s, print the sum of the given string

 ### How to use
 ```